-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on September 29, 2022.
-On September 29, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On October 4, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint (Private Registration).
-The Center sent an email communication to the Complainant on October 5, 2022, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on October 7, 2022.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on October 3, 2022.
+On October 3, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On the same day, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

-The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on October 11, 2022.
-In accordance with the Rules, paragraph 5, the due date for Response was October 31, 2022.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on October 7, 2022.
+In accordance with the Rules, paragraph 5, the due date for Response was October 27, 2022.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on November 4, 2022.
+Accordingly, the Center notified the Respondent's default on October 28, 2022.

-The Center appointed Wilson Pinheiro Jabur as the sole panelist in this matter on November 10, 2022.
+The Center appointed Wilson Pinheiro Jabur as the sole panelist in this matter on November 3, 2022.
 The Panel finds that it was properly constituted.
-The Panel has submitted the Statement of Acceptance and

-Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.
+The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.